Backstreet Rookie: Main story

-Meanwhile, Eun-Byul has made her debut in the group Fancy Girls, but her career is under threat.
-The same delinquents that tried to rob Yeon-Joo take compromising photos of Eun-Byul; they demand she gives them money or risks the photos destroying her career.
-The delinquent trio intend to visit Saet-Byul at the store for money, but they get scared when they see the police talking to her.
-Believing the law is looking for them, they decide to release all their footage to destroy Saet-Byul and Eun-Byul.
-News of the Jung Sisters catch fire through social media.
+Meanwhile, Eun-byul has made her debut in the group Fancy Girls, but her career is under threat.
+The same delinquents who tried to rob Yeon-joo take compromising photos of Eun-byul; they demand money from her or threaten to use the photos to destroy her career.
+The delinquent trio intend to visit Saet-byul at the store for money, but they get scared when they see the police talking to her.
+Believing the law is looking for them, they decide to release all their footage to destroy Saet-byul and Eun-byul.
+News of the Jung Sisters catching fire spread through social media.
 The reporter that was investigating this matter gets frustrated as someone releases the news ahead of her; she piggybacks on the news and confirms it.

-Their reputations are now tarnished; Eun-Byul is forced to leave Fancy Girls and the locals fear Saet-Byul.
-Dae-Hyun believes in Saet-Byul and advises facing the problem with honesty will fix everything.
-Inspired by Dae-Hyun's words, Saet-Byul finds the delinquents on their turf.
-She defeats the red haired bully and takes her cell phone.
-Saet-Byul gives the reporter the phone and asks her to clear the names of the people involved in the scandal.
-Saet-Byul meets up with Eun-Byul after she left Fancy Girls in shame.
-Despite the wild accusations, Dae-Hyun's mom offers them shelter.
-The reporter eventually publishes the truth, correcting all misunderstandings and Eun-Byul returns to the group.
-Aware of the job offer at corporate, Saet-Byul encourages Dae-Hyun to accept the new position.
-However, he collapses due to exhaustion; HQ sends employees to help him manage the store while he's away, but the new staff doesn't get along with Saet-Byul as Yeon-Joo wants to get rid of her.
+Their reputations are now tarnished; Eun-byul is forced to leave Fancy Girls, and the locals fear Saet-byul.
+Dae-hyun believes in Saet-byul and advises facing the problem with honesty will fix everything.
+Inspired by Dae-hyun's words, Saet-byul finds the delinquents on their turf.
+She defeats the red-haired bully and takes her cell phone.
+Saet-byul gives the reporter the phone and asks her to clear the names of the people involved in the scandal.
+Saet-byul meets up with Eun-byul after she left Fancy Girls in shame.
+Despite the wild accusations, Dae-hyun's mom offers them shelter.
+The reporter eventually publishes the truth, correcting all misunderstandings, and Eun-byul returns to the group.
+Aware of the job offer at corporate, Saet-byul encourages Dae-hyun to accept the new position.
+However, he collapses due to exhaustion; HQ sends employees to help him manage the store while he's away, but the new staff doesn't get along with Saet-byul as Yeon-joo wants to get rid of her.

-Dae-Hyun makes his feelings clear he wants to be with Saet-Byul but she wants to answer him once she gets the results of her GED.
+Dae-hyun makes his feelings clear; he wants to be with Saet-byul, but she wants to answer him once she gets the results of her GED.
 However, they can't help treating each other as boyfriend and girlfriend.
-Yeon-Joo can sense the romantic development between the two and starts forming better relations with Dae-Hyun's mom as a counter.
-Dae-Hyun's mom pressures him to see a chance to get back together with Yeon-Joo; he only accepts Yeon-Joo's apology and leaves things platonic.
-Disappointed that he would squander such a chance, Saet-Byul feels guilty that mother and son would fight over the matter.
-Saet-Byul talks to Dae-Hyun's mom, she fears for Dae-Hyun's future and wants her son to have a better life.
-Although Dae-Hyun told Saet-Byul to not take matters to heart, she quietly leaves the Choi family with a farewell letter; she hopes Dae-Hyun will have a better future with Yeon-Joo.
+Yeon-joo can sense the romantic development between the two and starts forming better relations with Dae-hyun's mom as a counter.
+Dae-hyun's mom pressures him to look for a chance to get back together with Yeon-joo; he only accepts Yeon-joo's apology and leaves things platonic.
+Disappointed that he would squander such a chance, Saet-byul feels guilty that mother and son would fight over the matter.
+Saet-byul talks to Dae-hyun's mom; she fears for Dae-hyun's future and wants her son to have a better life.
+Although Dae-hyun tells Saet-byul not to take matters to heart, she quietly leaves the Choi family with a farewell letter; she hopes Dae-hyun will have a better future with Yeon-joo.